brandohardesty/Showcase/README.md

 This is an implementation of a binary heap structure.
 I use this structure for building a priority queue in lab 7 to decrease the big o on ciertian operations.

+# InfixPostfix.py

+In this lab, I had to convert infix expressions to postfix expressions and then further evaluate them in another file Postfixeval.py